VWashingtonCoder/anime-api-apps/README.md

 - Retrieves random anime quotes from Animechan API (https://animechan.vercel.app/)

 # Image Generator:
-- Generates a random anime image based on one of the ten choices available.
+- Generates a random anime image based on one of the ten choices available
 - Images provided by  Waifu Pics API (https://waifu.pics/docs)

 # Trivia Facts:
-- Generates a list of trivia facts about the chosen anime series.
+- Generates a list of trivia facts about the chosen anime series
 - Facts provided by anime-facts-rest-api (https://chandan-02.github.io/anime-facts-rest-api/)

 ### Dependencies